 If you would like to use your own server, the steps below explain how updatehub works with updatehub-ce running, started by the following Docker command:

-This sample uses IPv4 by default, but if you would like use IPv6 is possible too, need just
+overlay-dtls.config.
+This sample uses IPv4 by default, but you can

 Step 4: Build UpdateHub¶

-UpdateHub can be built for the fdrm_k64f as follows:
+UpdateHub can be built for the frdm_k64f as follows: